NaanProphet/tripodvideoninja/_posts/2022-07-19-videographers-guide-to-videographers.markdown

 title: A Videographer's Guide to Hiring a Videographer
 subtitle: Hard-earned Wedding Mistakes
 date:   2022-07-19 10:56:00 Z
-categories:
+categories: misc
 ---

-I learned some hard lessons about hiring a videographer last year for our wedding.
-A friend who's getting married this year asked about it.
+I learned some hard lessons about hiring a videographer in 2022 for our wedding.
+A friend who's getting married asked for advice.
 Here's what I shared.

 ![]({% asset pug.jpg @path %})

 ### Communication is Key

-Our photographer pulled in his goto videographer.
+Our photographer pulled in his favorite videographer.
 The photographer was excellent so we extended a lot of trust.

 I initially called the videographer and inquired about his workflow before signing the contract.
 I saw his Vimeo page and the work he posted.
 I inquired about his recording techniques, the gear he uses, and so on.

-I specifically asked if he would record and sync audio from the mixer during the wedding.
-He seemed to downplay the importance of it ("shotgun mic would be good enough") and I deferred.
-What I didn't realize at the time was this hinted at a more serious lack of expertise in syncing multiple angles of video together!
+I distinctly remember asking if he would record and sync audio from the mixer during the wedding.
+He seemed to downplay the importance of it ("shotgun mic would be good enough") and I deferred...what a mistake that was!
 More on that [later](##raw-footage-is-great-if-its-recorded).

 After about ten minutes, he said he had to go and that I should route future details through the photographer.
 It seemed like he did not wish to be directly contacted.
 Overall we did not hit it off like two videographers connecting to each other.